Top Rated Walkie Talkies For Hunting (And Two Way Radios 2018)

 You’re out hunting in the woodlands and a storm hits.
 You don’t know where your buddy is and you’re all alone.
 You go to call him but your phone has no cell receptionl.
 You have no other way to get in touch with him.
 Tough day.

 This is a life-threatening situation anyone can end up in all too easily.
-In the past this was a risk in hunting that couldn’t be avoided, luckily now it can be.
+In the past this was a risk in the outdoor that couldn’t be avoided, luckily now it can be.

-Two-way radios enable you to have peace of mind, knowing that in any situation you’ll be just one press of a button away from talking to your bud.
+Two-way radios are key accessories that help you to have peace of mind, knowing that in any situation you’ll be just one press of a button away from talking to your bud.

 Two-way radios and walkie talkies for hunting are essentially the same.
 They have their own antenna so don’t need a signal tower which makes them damn handy for when your off hunting in the woods.

 The range of abilities these bad boys now have is almost endless.
 Animal sounds, distress signals, and flashlights are just a few of the features some of these have.

 Not all models have the same capabilities and the list of cheap substandard walkie talkies is endless.

 Here’s our guide on why to use a two-way radio when hunting

 Why you need a two-way radio

 This is a vital life saving bit of kit.